SofaPirate/Plaquette/docs/why_plaquette.rst

 Media creators such as artists, interactive designers, and electronic musicians work with real-time sensory signals all the time.
-However, few of them (especially beginners) really "know their signals" and how to extract high-level informations from them (such as debouncing, smoothing, normalizing, detecting peaks and regularities).
+However, few of them (especially beginners) really "know their signals" and how to extract high-level information from them (such as debouncing, smoothing, normalizing, detecting peaks and regularities).

 Consider the following case of learning how to work with a simple photoresistor